Our 8 part guide on all aspects of SEO, from how search engines work to the effects of UI and UX.

 You may choose to remove certain age ranges or levels of household income to narrow your target audience.

 You can also look at which days of the week perform best in terms of conversions and cost per conversion.
 If you start to see a pattern emerging then implement a schedule to use your budget on the best performing days.

 Most schools have introduction videos available or virtual tours.
 By including these actions as conversions you can build audiences based on user behaviour.

 You can then increase bids when targeting these users and as they have already shown some keen interest they will be more likely to convert through remarketing.

 Remarketing is also a great way to get placements on premium publishers and as the decision making process if often fairly long, remarketing can help keep you prominent whilst buyers are still in their consideration stage.

 - Seasonal Highs and Lows

 Most schools work on a 6 – 12 month budget allocations, however, budgets should be planned around seasonal changes and admission times.
 For example, If you’re working on a 6-month budget from January to June, spend 75% of it in the first three months (Jan – March) where opportunity and interest is at its highest.

 - Facebook Event Promotion

-We’ve seen some great results through Facebook and Instagram advertising.
+We’ve seen some great results through Facebook Marketing.
 By far and away the best performing campaigns are when we a promoting a particular event such as an open day.
-Combining this with a Lead Generation Ads is probably the most cost effective way of getting leads through Facebook.
+Combining this with a Lead Generation Ads is probably the most cost-effective way of getting leads through Facebook.
 As with any Facebook campaign, the quality of your leads will depend on your ability to create great audiences.